bertronika/copris/README.md

 Here are examples of all three notations:

 ```
-COPRIS ENABLE-COMMANDS     (must be included at the top)
+COPRIS ENABLE-VARIABLES    (must be included at the top)
 $# Reduce line spacing     (non-breaking spaces are used in this line)
 $ESC $0x33 $25             (feature file has a C_ESC command defined)
 ```